clansing/docs/windows-docker-wsl2.md

 4. Fix your IP Tables

     If your WSL is using Ubuntu 22.04 or Debian 10+, you need to do 1 extra step for iptables compatibility.
-Choose option (1) to use iptables-legacy from the prompt that'll come up when running the command below.

-    You'll also likely need to restart WSL after applying this, otherwise networking inside of your containers won't work.
+Choose option (1) to use iptables-legacy

     ```
     sudo update-alternatives --config iptables
     ```